galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process occurrence data

 Here you'll have to chose the occurrences you want to use for the rest of your model.
-To do so, you have three options
+To do so, you have 4 options

 > * Option 1: `Select Occurrences On Map`
 > With this, you have to select your occurrence on the map by delimiting a geographic area you want to use.